ehelander/restful-web-services-with-nodejs-and-express/README.md

 // ...

 app.use(bodyParser.urlencoded({ extended: true }));
-// Pull JSON out of the body
+// Pull JSON out of the body.
 app.use(bodyParser.json());

 // ...